 Sometimes you just can’t drag yourself out of bed in the morning to hit the gym, and afternoon workouts for a lot of us aren’t an option.
-So sometimes a late-night gym session is the only option.
+So sometimes a late-night gym session is the answer.
 But a nice empty gym and no one hogging the squat rack, sounds great right?
-Until you get home late and have no idea what to eat before you go to bed.
+Until you get home late, tired and hungry.
+This article will give you a few ideas for what to eat after a workout at night.

 When you’re tired it can be easy to give in to any convenient snack or quick bite, but to really get all the benefits of your workout you need to consider what you’re eating post-workout, even on a late night.

 To begin, let’s straighten out some important facts.
-Firstly, your body needs protein to repair the microtears you’ve created by working your muscles.
+Eating after a workout is important firstly because your body needs protein to repair the microtears you’ve created by working your muscles.
 Secondly, you should restore your glycogen reserves – those are the carbohydrates stored within muscles.
-Research shows that refuelling within 4-6 hours of your workout is necessary, which means before bed.1
+Research shows that refuelling within 4-6 hours of your workout is necessary, which means before bed.

 That time following a workout is when your body needs you to take charge of your diet the most.
 You need to be giving your body everything it needs to start repairing and growing.
 Building muscle is about breaking it down with resistance training and then repairing it, and the food you eat after a workout does that re-building work.

 Don’t worry – we’ve got a few ideas of the best food to eat after a workout at night for you...